etcd-io/etcd/Documentation/tuning.md

 $ ETCD_SNAPSHOT=false etcd
 ```

-You can also enable snapshotting within the configuration file:
+You can also disable snapshotting within the configuration file:

 ```toml
 snapshot = false